Guimarret/sw_data_filtering/Readme.md

 ## Testing

 - **Local Testing**: Airflow DAGs can be tested locally using Astro.
-Simply place the DAGs in the appropriate folder (`dags`) and ensure Python packages used are installed.
+Simply place the DAGs in the appropriate folder (`dags`) and ensure the Python packages used are installed.
 - **Cloud Testing**: Testing in the cloud environment mirrors local testing procedures.

 ## Git Actions Configuration